ANZSoilData/ANZSoilML/README.md

 ## Summary
 ANZSoilML is an information model that specifies the set of classes, properties, relationships and supporting vocabularies needed to structure digital information used in the Australian and New Zealand soil sciences.
-It is primarily concerned with observed properties of soils and associated landscape features as specified in the:
+It is primarily concerned with observed properties of soils and their associated landscape features as specified in the:
 - _Australian Soil and Land Survey Field Handbook, Third edition, 2009, The National Committee on Soil and Terrain._
 ([CSIRO Publishing](https://www.publish.csiro.au/book/5230/))
 - _New Zealand Soil Description Handbook, Revised edition, 1995, Milne, J.D.G., Clayden, B., Singleton, P.L., Wilson,
 A.D._ ([Manaaki Whenua Digital Library](http://digitallibrary.landcareresearch.co.nz/cdm/ref/collection/p20022coll14/id/79))

 The main intention of ANZSoilML is to provide communities of data providers and users with a model that allows them to publish and parse a consistent set of data across multiple data repositories.
-End users especially can be confident that, for a given version of ANZSoilML, responses from providers will use the same data types, propertiy names and vocabularies.
+End users should be confident that, for a given version of ANZSoilML, responses from providers will use the same data types, property names and vocabularies.

 ANZSoilML also aims for consistency with other environmental datasets.
 Soil itself does not exist in isolation - its formation is influenced by climate, hydrology, geology, topography and biology, and in return it influences those